LOCAL STAGING OF NASOPHARYNGEAL CARCINOMAS

 The non-keratinized carcinoma subtype is still subdividedinto: subtype I – differentiated (2a) and II – undifferentiated(2b).
 The term lymphoepithelioma also is utilized to designatethese two subtypes of tumors.
 These new nomenclatures 2a and 2bcorrespond, respectively, to 2 and 3 types in the formerclassification(2).
 The latest one,undifferentiated subtype of non-keratinized, seems to be moreclosely related to the presence of Epstein-Barr virus, resultingin the development of cancer in younger patients, by a stillunknown mechanism(15–17).
 Yet, the presence ofthe viral genome (Epstein-Barr virus) in metastatic lymph nodesmight suggest a nasopharyngeal carcinoma as primarysite(18).

 The site of origin varies.
 Most common sites are the lateral nasopharyngeal walls, most frequently the lateral pharyngeal recess.
-Frequently the torus tubarius is involved(14,19,20) (
+Frequently the torus tubarius is involved(14,19,20) (Figures 5A and 5B).

 The nasopharyngeal carcinoma clinical manifestation depends onthe size, localization and tumor dissemination route.
 Usually,small lesions are asymptomatic, but serous otitis media,headache, nasal obstruction, epistaxis, "throat ache", trismus,and proptosis may be present, depending on the degree ofinvolvement of neighbor structures and the size of thelesion(2).
 Other less frequent symptoms may bepresent: hemotympanum, periauricular mass, plugged ear sensation,barotrauma, polyp inside the inner ear, and sudden,neurosensorial hearing loss(21).